abisheksubedi101/customer_Sales_satisfaction/README.md

 The company wants to understand:
 * what is the average custumer sales by segment?
 * How many percentage of customer are satisfied?
-* What is the rank of custumer in their segemet?
+* What is the highest satisfaction quartile by average sales?

   --